Traverse City Area Public Schools: East Middle School

 Traverse City East Middle School is Traverse City's public middle school serving Traverse City's east side.
-Because of it serving as a feeder to Central High School, East Middle's athletic teams are also known as the Trojans.
-It is located off Three Mile Road, on the same campus as Cherry Knoll Elementary School.
+Because it serves as a feeder to Central High School, East Middle's athletic teams are also known as the Trojans, with colors black and gold.
+It is located on Three Mile Road, on the same campus as Cherry Knoll Elementary School.
 The school was opened in 1992 to relieve crowding at the former Traverse City Junior High School.
-The school's current principal is Ryan Ranger, and enrolls 779 students.
+The school's current principal is Ryan Ranger, and enrolls 829 students.